XueFuzhao/OpenMoE/README.md

 ## Other Designs
 RoPE, SwiGLU activation, 2K context length.
 We will release a more detailed report soon.

-## Evaluation
+## Evaluation - QA

 We evaluate our model on 0-shot TrivalQA as our first step.
 We plot the cost-effectiveness curve in the figure below.

 Relative Cost is approximated by multiplying activated parameters and training tokens.
 The size of dots denotes the number of activated parameters for each token.
+The lightgray dot denotes the total parameters of MoE models.
 ![Plot](figure/triqa.png)